CaffeineAndLasers/CaffeineAndLasers.github.io/content/blogs/automatingYourRSS.md

 # 1 Background
 A while back, I wrote a quick explainer on how to set up your own RSS feed for your site.
-It was pretty straightforward, and expalined how to hard-code it.
+It was pretty straightforward, and showed you how to hard-code it.

 Then I got lazy, updating the `feed.xml`  file every time I wrote a blog post was becoming a pain.